Missouri march seeks justice for black teen killed by police

 More than 100 protesters shouted “hands up, don’t shoot” and other slogans as they rallied in the rotunda of the state Capitol in Jefferson City.

-Missouri Governor Jay Nixon said in a statement Friday he had met with NAACP leaders and was ”confident that together we can make meaningful change... and build a future of greater peace, opportunity and fairness for all.”
+The civil rights group organized the march after a grand jury decided not to indict Darren Wilson, the white police officer who shot and killed Michael Brown, an unarmed black 18 year old in Ferguson in August.

-Missouri Attorney General Chris Koster said he would also meet with NAACP leaders later on Friday.
+NAACP leaders met with Missouri Governor Jay Nixon and Missouri Attorney General Chris Koster on Friday.

-The civil rights group organized the march after a grand jury declined to indict Ferguson police officer Darren Wilson for shooting to death unarmed 18-year-old Michael Brown.
+“While we did not agree on every point, I believe common ground exists to bring progress in areas such as body cameras for police officers, reform of municipal courts, and increasing minority participation in urban law enforcement agencies,” Koster said in a statement.

 In an atmosphere at times reminiscent of the civil rights marches of the 1960s, the protesters said they encountered counter-demonstrators and hecklers along the way.